robert/robert.github.com/_posts/2018-06-12-programming-projects-for-advanced-beginners-ascii-art.md

 "`^\",:;Il!i~+_-?][}{1)(|\\/tfjrxnuvczXYUJCLQ0OZmwqpdbkhao*#MW&8%B@$"
 ```

 For each number in your brightness matrix, map it to the appropriate character on the above scale and store it in the ASCII matrix.
-A brightness of 0 should map to `` ` ``, and a brightness of 255 should map to `$`.
-Mapping brightnesses in between to the correct character will require just a dash of maths.
+A brightness of 0 should map to a delicate backtick (`` ` ``), and a brightness of 255 should map to big stocky dollar sign (`$`).

-It may help your thinking to make the numbers involved a bit rounder.
+Mapping brightnesses in between 0 and 255 to the correct character will require a dash of maths.
+It may help your thinking to pretend that the numbers involved are a bit rounder.
 Imagine that the brightnesses are on a scale from 0 to 100, and that you are displaying these brightnesses using 20 characters.
 A brightness of 50 would map to character 10.
 A brightness of 60 would map to character number 12.
 What character number should a brightness of 30 map to?
 What about 75?
 What about 20?
 What's the formula you're using to work these out?
 Write it down in a comment, don't worry about converting it to code yet.

 What if you make the brightnesses weird, non-divisible numbers?
 You can't map a brightness onto character number 9.8.
 So what's the best character number for a brightness of 49 map to?
 What about 52?
 What about 87?
 What's the logic you're using to work these out?
 Write it down in a comment as well.
 How could you express the entire formula in code?
 Will it still work when you're working with a brightness scale of 0 to 255 and 70 characters? (hint - yes)